-Skipping meals can lead to a dramatic increase in our hunger levels and can make it very challenging to practice portion control and have good judgement over food selections.
+Skipping meals can lead to a dramatic increase in our hunger levels.
+This can make it very challenging to practice portion control and have good judgment over food selections.

 Our stomachs let us know when we feel just satisfied, very satisfied, full and overly stuffed.
 Try to stop eating when you feel either just satisfied or very satisfied.

 Some options include roasted brussels sprouts with balsamic vinegar or cauliflower mashed potatoes.

 When it’s your turn to bring a dish, take a traditional Holiday recipe and make it healthier by using healthier ingredients to substitute.
 You can reduce fat and calories without changing the taste of your recipe.